dkchiem/EyeRest/README.md

 ### macOS

 1. Go to the [releases](https://github.com/Doudou8/EyeRest/releases) and download the latest release
-2. Open the .zip file
+2. Unzip the .zip file
 3. Drag the application to your Applications folder
+4. Use EyeRest

 ## Features